joyboy1812/whats-app-analysis/README.md

-📱 WhatsApp Chat Analyzer 💬 | by CampusX
+# 📱 WhatsApp Chat Analyzer 💬
 An insightful data analysis project that dives deep into your WhatsApp group or personal chat history!
 This project processes .txt exports of chats and uncovers hidden patterns, statistics, and visualizations 📊 — helping you answer questions like:

 Who talks the most? 🗣️